Agustintrezza/Agustintrezza/README.md

-## Hi there 👋 ! my name is Agustin Trezza, i am semisenior Fullstack Developer from Argentina.
+## Hi there 👋 !
+I'm a Fullstack developer with more than 4 years of experience, I specialize in React, Node and Flask.
+I love programming.
+I handle user interface creation, authentication, forms, styling frameworks, responsive design, libraries, unit test.
+I do backend with Node.js and Python; RESTful APIs, MongoDB database, MySQL, Firebase.
+Github, Bitbucket, Jenkins, Jira.

 <!--
 **Agustintrezza/Agustintrezza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.